Libyan peace process: 12 January 2020 ceasefire

 In early January 2020, Turkish and Russian leaders proposed a Libyan ceasefire starting on 12 January.
-Russian president Vladimir Putin contacted United Arab Emirates (UAE) and Egpytian leaders to pressure Haftar into accepting a ceasefire from the side of the LNA.
+Russian president Vladimir Putin contacted United Arab Emirates (UAE) and Egyptian leaders to pressure Haftar into accepting a ceasefire from the side of the LNA.
 An LNA spokesperson stated on 12 January that the LNA would implement the ceasefire.
 The Libya Observer interpreted the LNA's decision to be a result of Russian pressure.
 Both sides claimed to have implemented the ceasefire, and that the other side had violated it.

 On 15 January, Turkish Defence Minister Hulusi Akar stated that although Haftar had not signed a ceasefire deal in Moscow that al-Sarraj had signed, it was "too early" to judge if the ceasefire had failed.
 Libya Herald reported a "relative calm" with "some ceasefire violations" each day since 12 January.
 On 16 January, German representatives stated that Haftar was committed to the ceasefire.

 On 30 January, UNSMIL had documented 110 violations of the 12 January ceasefire.